brianhouse/art_and_code/assignments/09_heartbeat_amplifier.md

 # Sketch #9: Heartbeat Amplifier

-0. Assemble an Arduino Nano microcontroller and pulse sensor
+1. Assemble an Arduino Nano microcontroller and pulse sensor
-	0. Plug Arduino into breadboard straddling the gap
+    1. Plug Arduino into breadboard straddling the gap
-	0. Put clear sticker on flat side of pulse sensor
+    1. Put clear sticker on flat side of pulse sensor
-	0. Put electrical tape on component side of pulse sensor
+    1. Put electrical tape on component side of pulse sensor
-	0. Connect ground, 5V, and A0 leads from pulsesensor to Arduino
+    1. Connect ground, 5V, and A0 leads from pulse sensor to Arduino

-0. Program the Arduino
+1. Program the Arduino
-	0. Download the [Arduino IDE](https://www.arduino.cc/en/main/software), unzip it, and copy the application to your Applications folder
+    1. Download the [Arduino IDE](https://www.arduino.cc/en/main/software), unzip it, and copy the application to your Applications folder
-	0. Open the the Arduino IDE (On a mac, if you receive the note "Apple cannot check it for malicious software," try holding down the control-key and trying again)
+    1. Open the the Arduino IDE (On a mac, if you receive the note "Apple cannot check it for malicious software," try holding down the control-key and trying again)
-	0. Install any libraries suggested by the application
+    1. Install any libraries suggested by the application
-	0. Under Tools, set the board to "Arduino Nano Every", and Registers Emulation to "None"
+    1. Under Tools, set the board to "Arduino Nano Every", and Registers Emulation to "None"
-	0. Write code and see data in Serial Plotter:
+    1. Write code and see data in Serial Plotter:
 ```c
 int value;